 My mother leapt from topic to topic in conversation, sometimes in mid-sentence.
 This influence is revealed in manic songs like "Never Enough" and "A Seat in the Mezzanine."
 We lived in a large Victorian house in Long Branch, New Jersey, which had a carriage house, a grape arbor and raspberry patch, and two apple trees.
 There was a stained glass window, a coal bin, and rooms full of aborigine shields and weapons in the basement.
 The place had been owned previously by an archaeologist.

 I became and remain a baseball fan and played all day most days with my brother Matthew, who generously handicapped himself to include me.
 My mother attended Middlebury College in Vermont for five summers en route to an MA in French.
 I remember getting up very early with my brother Matthew and sister Ellen and crossing the bridge over Otter Creek to get a glazed donut at the bakery.
+Nothing has smelled nor tasted so good before or since.
 We'd go to Lake Dunmore many days.
 A good deal of my time was spent in searching for dimes in phone booth slots, and finding Pepsi bottles to return for two cents.
 Marvel Comics (Thor was my favorite) cost 12 cents then.
 Once at the end of a languid day at Lake Dunmore, Matthew was looking to round me up so we could go home.
 A friend of his pointed to a distant trash can with two legs sticking out of it.
 I emerged momentarily, with a Pepsi bottle.

 In 1968, my father was transferred to Naperville, IL.
 I played a couple of years of Little League baseball, one of the only experiences of childhood which brought me into harmony with my peers.
 I threw a slow pitch, which would sink over the plate, not due to spin but due to lack of velocity, with pinpoint control.
 And I played outfield and first base.